 Each project includes a Further Exploration section with optional objectives.
 These are ideas to extend your application beyond the minimum requirements.
 You're encouraged to tackle these extra features if you complete the primary objectives with time to spare.

 Remember, the purpose of completing these projects isn't just to pass your courses!
 In the future, you will need to demonstrate your coding skills to potential employers.
-By creating polished, professional projects each week you will exit the program with a diverse, well-rounded portfolio before you even begin your job search!
+By creating polished, professional projects in each section you will exit the program with a diverse, well-rounded portfolio before you even begin your job search!

-For full-time students, Independent Projects must be submitted by the end of class on Friday.
+For full-time students, Independent Projects must be submitted by the end of class on Friday at 5 pm.

 Before submitting, do a final check for each objective.
 Spend a few minutes checking indentation, removing commented-out code, creating a detailed README, etc. Your project should feel polished and complete.